The Creative Dolphin

 All things remarkable are surprisingly simple; albeit difficult to find.” ― Criss Jami

-Meet the rough-tooths!
-They all have a unique story, distinctive personalities, and even some physical limitations that make each animal's story of survival truly inspirational!
+They all have a unique story, distinctive personalities, and even some physical limitations that make each animal's story of survival truly inspirational.
 Once you get to know them, see if you can identify them by name throughout our website!
 Can you tell them apart?

-Doris stranded off the coast of Cape San Blas, FL after Hurricane Ivan in 2004.
-Doris can easily be identified by a freeze brand in the shape of the number seven on her dorsal fin and the small hole in her tail fluke.
-Doris really enjoys tail rubs.
+Doris was stranded off the coast of Cape San Blas, FL after Hurricane Ivan in 2004.
+She can easily be identified by a freeze brand in the shape of the number seven on her dorsal fin and the small hole in her tail fluke.
+Doris really enjoys her tail rubs!

-Largo stranded off of Key Largo, FL in 2004.
+Largo was stranded off of Key Largo, FL in 2004.
 She was rescued and rehabilitated then deemed non-releasable due to her young age.
-She enjoys eating/playing with ice cubes and sticking her tongue out!
+She enjoys eating and playing with ice cubes and sticking her tongue out!

-Kitana was stranded in Cape San Blas, FL in August 18, 2009 and was deemed non-releasable due to significant hearing loss.
-Kitana enjoys toys that she can carry around on her flippers, like wearing purse.
+Kitana was stranded in Cape San Blas, FL in August 2009 and was deemed non-releasable due to significant hearing loss.
+She enjoys toys that she can carry around on her flippers, like wearing a purse.
 She can be identified by her small dorsal fin with a jagged trailing edge.

-Stan is the smallest and youngest of the rough-toothed dolphins at Gulf World.
-He stranded in central Florida and was rehabilitated by Sea World in Orlando.
+Stan was one of the smallest and youngest rough-toothed dolphins that we worked with.
+He was stranded in central Florida and rehabilitated by Sea World in Orlando.
+This storm also may have taken out a small notch from his dorsal fin and this is one of the features we used to identify him.
 Stan was deemed non-releasable due to significant hearing loss.
-He can be identified by the small notch missing from his dorsal fin.